UK Dependant Visa Consultant in India (Mumbai | Delhi | Bengaluru)

 These funds must be held in the applicant/sponsorโ€™s bank account for at least 28 consecutive days before applying.
 If the main applicant has lived in the UK for 12 months or more, this requirement may be waived.

-Student dependent Visa
+Student Dependant Visa

 • ยฃ845 per month (for up to 9 months) if the course is in London